| |

 each of the four corners of the render window can be assigned its own

 color.
-Moving clockwise from lower left, the command line options are
+Moving clockwise from lower left, the command line options are -bg_color

 r0 g0 b0,